About the WVCBAPP

 - For the professional: To provide a method whereby the highest professional standards can be established, maintained, and updated, through a system of competency based testing and approved training; to enable the professional to easily obtain reciprocal credentials in other states, territories and countries.

-Hernando Escandon, President
+Hernando Escandon, Past President

 Hernando Escandón has provided outpatient counseling services to local clients with mental health and/or substance abuse issues since 1994.
 He received a Master’s Degree in Counselor Education from Ohio University.